corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/monitoring-and-logging/rpc-audit-collector.md

 ## Purging RPC audit data

-You can purge older audit logs that you don't need (although the collection of RPC audit data usually results in a fairly small amount of disk space).
+You can purge older audit logs that you do not need (although the collection of RPC audit data usually results in a fairly small amount of disk space).
 To remove older audit data, use the following action on the `AuditDataRPCOps` interface:

 ```kotlin
 /**